MIBlue119/dotfiles/tmux/README.md

             - How to paste?
                 - Use Prefix(Ctrl+a)+p
     ```
+    # The setting about copy, ref: https://blog.subash.com.au/vim-style-copy-paste-in-tmux/
+    bind Enter copy-mode # enter copy mode
+    # Enable the mouse to copy mode
     set-window-option -g mode-keys vi
     bind-key -T copy-mode-vi 'v' send-keys -X begin-selection
     bind-key -T copy-mode-vi 'y' send-keys -X copy-selection-and-cancel
     bind-key p paste-buffer

-    # The code below is only worked for mac os
+    # The code below is only word in MacOS
+    # You have to install reattach-to-user-namespace first
+    # $brew install reattach-to-user-namespace
+    # The code below support to pipe the contents to mac's pbcopy
+    # These command given contents to OSX clipboard
     set -g default-command "reattach-to-user-namespace -l ${SHELL}"
     bind-key -T copy-mode-vi 'y' send-keys -X copy-pipe-and-cancel 'reattach-to-user-namespace pbcopy'
     ```